MaastrichtU-IDS/solid-station/README.md

+# 🚉⚕️ SOLID Station for the Personal Health Train

 This repository will guide you to deploy a **SOLID Data Station** for the **Personal Health Train** project using [Docker](https://www.docker.com/).

 Start by cloning this repository on your server with port 80 and 443 publicly available